-TÜV SÜD has performed a validation of the Validation of the Vale Validation of the Santa Elisa Bagasse Cogeneration Project, Brazil.
+TÜV SÜD has performed a validation of the Validation of the Vale do Rosário Bagasse Cogeneration, Brazil.
 The validation was performed on the basis of UNFCCC criteria and host country criteria, as well as criteria given to provide for consistent project operations, monitoring and reporting.
 UNFCCC criteria refer to Article 12 of the Kyoto Protocol, the CDM modalities and procedures and subsequent decisions by the CDM Executive Board.